What is User Segmentation

 Their marketing department wants to promote their services but they can’t promote to every customers with a single ad, so they segment their users.
 First based on their region, because those who live close to the store might want to come in person and shop from the store.
 Those who live close to the store sees the location of the store in the advertisements while those who can’t visit see the web shop.
 And second, based on customer interest.
 Customers who want shoelace are divided and shown ads for shoelaces while customers who want shoes are shown shoe ads.
 This helps the company increase visitor to buyer rate significantly.

-The difference between user and market segmentation is that market segmentation is practiced on potential customers of the business for marketing while user segmentation is practiced on existing users for What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. and user experience.
+The difference between user and market segmentation is that market segmentation is practiced on potential customers of the business for marketing while user segmentation is practiced on existing users for customer success and user experience.

 Why do companies use Segmentation?